 4m x 3m & 4m x 4m

-These sites are recommended for small concessions.
-For example traders selling a small sectional of goods or concentrating on a particular product, has very minimal equipment and stock.
-This site is not recommended to traders who have large catering equipment or several BBQ’s.
+These sites are recommended for small concessions (traders selling a small amount of goods or concentrating on a particular product, with minimal equipment and stock().
+This site is not recommended for traders with catering equipment or several BBQs.

 6m x 3m & 4m x 5m

-These sites are recommended to traders who require a lot of space, for equipment and stock.
-Traders wanting to bring large jerk pans and BBQ’s would be advised to apply for these larger sized sites.
+These sites are recommended for traders who require a lot of space for equipment and stock.
+Traders wanting to bring large jerk pans and BBQs would be advised to apply for these larger-sized sites.

 Ice cream site 10m x 2m

-These sites are for ice cream vans or mobile units only!
-No static pitches or hot dog trolleys are allowed on Ice cream pitches.
-No other trading stalls other than those listed on the license are able to use the site.
+These sites are for ice cream vans or mobile units only.
+No static pitches or hot dog trolleys are allowed on ice cream pitches.
+No trading stalls other than those listed on the licence are able to use the site.
 Any trader found to be sub-letting their site will be evicted from the event.
-Their locations are positioned at key exit points within the Notting Hill Carnival area.
-The unit must be able to move immediately if needed!
+Ice cream sites are positioned at key exit points within the Notting Hill Carnival area.
+The unit must be able to move immediately if needed.
 Static sites will not be allowed.
 Tow bars and generators must fit within the traders designated pitch size.

 |Type of pitch||Size||Fee|